-A list of all courses filling general education requirements for the Associate of Applied Science degree can be found on the Associate of Applied Science page.
+A list of all courses fulfilling general education requirements for the Associate of Applied Science degree can be found on the Associate of Applied Science page.

-COMPUTER INFORMATION TECHNOLOGY - Associate of Applied Science Suggested Course Sequence
+COMPUTER INFORMATION TECHNOLOGY Associate of Applied Science Suggested Course Sequence

 FIRST SEMESTER Completed THIRD SEMESTER Completed

-CIT 114 4 🗆 CIT 217 3 🗆
+CIT 114 4 🗆 CIT 217 3 □

-CIT 112 3 🗆 Program Electives 6 🗆
+CIT 112 3 🗆 Program Electives 6 □

-CIT 128 4 🗆 Math Course 3 🗆
+CIT 128 4 🗆 Human Relations 3 🗆

-ENG 101 3 🗆 Human Relations Course 3 🗆
+ENG 101 3 🗆 Mathematics 3 🗆

 SECOND SEMESTER Completed FOURTH SEMESTER Completed

 CIT 263 3 🗆 Program Electives 7 🗆

-Program Electives 6 □ Humanities/Social Science e 3 🗆
+Program Electives 6 □ Humanities/Social Science ce 3 🗆

-ENG 102 or 107 3 🗆 General Elective 3 🗆
+ENG 102 or 107 3 🗆 U.S./Nevada Constitution n 3 🗆

-Science Course 3 🗆 U.S./Nevada Constitution n 3 🗆
+Science 3 🗆 General Elective 3 🗆

-Industry-Aligned Emphases
+Industry-Aligned Pathways

 Students may earn a general degree in CIT by completing the program requirements and any combination of electives.
-Students who wish to specialize may choose an area of emphasis and complete the specific electives for each.
-The four emphasis areas are Front End Development, Back End Developer, Cybersecurity and Programming.
+Students who wish to specialize may choose a pathway area and complete the specific electives for each.
+The four pathway areas are Front End Development, Back End Developer, Cybersecurity and Programming.
 Students should meet with an advisor or faculty member in the CIT department for assistance selecting a degree pathway.